 It is about the children.
 It always has been, and it always will be.
 Alongside the fact that there is no such thing as bad weather just bad clothing choices.

 Take every opportunity to learn, develop and listen to the feedback you receive.
 We and the schools I work with recruit from placements and if we see potential and talent we have no hesitation in offering employment.

-He also stressed the importance of having a CV and covering letter that stands out from the competition.
-Typically there can be nearly 150 applications for one job, and nearly half of all the CVs he has to go through are the same.
+Have a CV and covering letter that stands out from the competition.
+Typically, there can be nearly 150 applications for one job, and nearly half of all the CVs I go through are the same.
 What employers are really looking for are CVs and covering letters that really tell them about ‘you’, this will help them to easily assess if you will fit in with their establishment.
-Another sound piece of advice was to visit the school or company you are applying to, the more enthusiasm and interest you have for a role the more you will stand out in your application and potential interview.